sourcenetwork/docs.source.network/docs/guides/explain-systems.md

 This mode of explanation returns only the syntactic and structural information of the Plan Graph, its nodes, and their attributes.

-The following example shows a Simple Explain request applies to an `author` query request.
+The following example shows a Simple Explain request applies to an `Author` query request.

 ```graphql
 query @explain {